mackenr/mackenr/README.md

 ---
 #### Enjoy the repos and excuse any mess, they are functional but I am working on updating them for aesthetics.
+#### I would point you in the direction of the folders with project in the description but feel free to look around.

 <!---